4028/discobolus/README.md

-mr.roboto
+Discobolus
 =========

-CHCA Robotics 2013 source code.
+CHCA Robotics Team (FIRST #4028) Source code for the 2013 season.

-#SWAG
+Code was written in C++ with WindRiver Workbench to be crosscompiled to PowerPC vxWorks.
+Very much subject to change.